bhuone-garbu/sf-event-monitor/README.md

 # Salesforce platform event monitoring script (node.js)

+### UPDATE!

+I built this in the early 2018 when Salesforce started pushing for streaming and platform events as the de-facto standard for integrating with external 3rd party clients instead of custom point-to-point solution.
+'High volume' was not even a thing nor the 'Publish After Commit' feature and everything was pretty much experimental, which meant monitoring and debugging events was a nightmare and had to rely on system built by someones.

+People started building and installing app exchange packages to monitor events.
+For me, the whole idea of installing packages just to see some events was kinda of dumb and cumbersome, so I wrote this myself.
+It's generic and anyone can run and monitoring the events straight from their command line using node.

+How much useful this is now - I will leave this up to the readers/developers.
+Thanks for stopping by.

 ## Intro

 This is just a simple dumb script I created to monitor the platform events published by Salesforce using node.
 When a message is received, I simply print the message on the screen.
 That's it.